General Deformations of Point Configurations Viewed By a Pinhole Model Camera: Affine Deformations

-In the relation to the discussion above, one can check that in the neighborhood of each real solution, there infinitely other reals solutions.
-For examples provided that $(A,a),(B,b)$ is a solution, then $(\la A,a),(B,b)$ for $\la \in \R \backslash \{0\}$ is also a solution, since the essential matrices remains unchanged up to a scale.
+In relation to the discussion above, one can check that in the neighborhood of each real solution, there are infinitely other real solutions.
+For example, provided that $(A,a),(B,b)$ is a solution, $(\la A,a),(B,b)$ for $\la \in \R \backslash \{0\}$ is also a solution, since the essential matrices remains unchanged up to a scale.

-The practical consequence of this theorem is that one cannot hope to recover deformations from three images.
+The practical consequence of this theorem is that one cannot hope to recover deformations from three images in the general case.

 When the same deformation is repeated twice the system of equations is simplified.